dr-jts/crunchyblog/pgfs-cql-spatial/index.md

 [OGC API](https://ogcapi.ogc.org/#standards) suite of standards.
 `pg_featureserv` implements the [OGC API for Features](https://ogcapi.ogc.org/features/) (OAPIF) RESTful protocol.

-The goal of `pg-featureserv` is to provide a lightweight microservice allowing as much access as possible to the powerful spatial database capabilities of PostGIS and PostgreSQL.
+The goal of `pg-featureserv` is to provide a lightweight web service giving access to the powerful spatial database capabilities of PostGIS and PostgreSQL.
-OAPIF and CQL are an excellent way to provide this, because they make it very easy to perform feature queries, and can execute them very efficiently due to the power of database indexing and query evaluation.

-Naturally, CQL provides the ability to filter geospatial data via spatial filters.
-Of course, we implemented this to ensure that `pg_featureserv` is able to take full advantage of the spatial capabilities of PostGIS.
+OAPIF and CQL are a perfect fit for this.
+In particular, CQL provides all the expressiveness of SQL `WHERE` clauses, with the addition of spatial filtering capabilities.
+This allows us to easily take advantage of PostGIS's ability to efficiently query spatial data.
+In this post we'll show some examples of spatial filtering using CQL.

 The companion vector tile service [`pg_tileserv`](https://github.com/CrunchyData/pg_tileserv) also supports CQL, and spatial filtering works there as well.